Skip to main content

 • Overview of Statutory Framework for Accounting and Auditing

-The Companies Act, 2018 sets the requirements for the preparation and presentation of financial statements in Rwanda, mandating that they be prepared in accordance with international accounting standards.
-The Law on the Institute of Certified Public Accountants (iCPAR) No. 11, 2008 (ICPAR Law 2008) authorizes the iCPAR, under Article 3, to set accounting standards consistent with IFRS.
-In line with this requirement, iCPAR adopted IFRS for application by companies with public accountability (i.e. banks, other financial institutions, and insurance companies) and IFRS for small- and medium-sized entities (SMEs) for application by all other companies.
+The Companies Act, 2018 establishes the financial reporting requirements in Rwanda and mandates the preparation of financial statements in accordance with international accounting standards.
+The Law on the Institute of Certified Public Accountants (ICPAR) No. 11 of 2008 authorizes the Institute of Certified Public Accountants of Rwanda (ICPAR), under Article 3, to set accounting standards consistent with International Financial Reporting Standards (IFRS).

-In addition to the requirements of the Companies Act, the Banking Act of 2002, as amended in 2017, empowers the National Bank of Rwanda (BNR) to regulate financial reporting by banks, other financial institutions, and insurance companies, and to issue accounting instructions governing the treatment of specific transactions.
-Lastly, the Capital Market Authority (CMA) defines the regulatory framework under which the Rwanda Stock Exchange (RSE) operates.
-The RSE Rulebook states that financial statements should be prepared in accordance with internationally acceptable accounting standards.
-In practice, listed companies are to comply with IFRS and to be audited in terms of ISA as adopted by iCPAR.
+In addition, sector-specific legislation provides regulatory oversight for certain entities.
+The Banking Act of 2002, as amended in 2017, empowers the National Bank of Rwanda (BNR) to regulate financial reporting by banks, other financial institutions, and insurance companies, including issuing accounting instructions for specific transactions.
+The Capital Markets Authority (CMA) establishes the regulatory framework governing the Rwanda Stock Exchange (RSE), whose Rulebook requires financial statements to be prepared in accordance with internationally acceptable accounting standards.
+In practice, listed entities apply IFRS and are audited in accordance with ISA as adopted by ICPAR.

 • Regulation of Accountancy Profession

-In accordance with Article 7 of ICPAR Law 2008, ICPAR is responsible for: (i) providing members with professional education in accountancy and related fields; (ii) advising on curricula for any accountancy courses; (iii) developing teaching programs to organize examinations and issuing certificates in matters relating to the accounting profession; (iv) establishing continuing professional development requirements; (v) issuing and promoting the implementation of accounting and auditing standards in the public and private sector; (vi) advising the government on matters relating to the profession; (vii) setting ethical requirements for members; (viii) issuing license of exercising the accounting profession to qualifying members requesting such license and withdrawing it in case of misconduct; (ix) operating a quality assurance (QA) review system for all audits; and (x) taking disciplinary measures against members.
+In accordance with Article 7 of the ICPAR Law, ICPAR is responsible for: (i) establishing and administering professional education and examination requirements; (ii) setting and enforcing continuing professional development requirements; (iii) issuing and promoting accounting and auditing standards applicable in the public and private sectors; (iv) setting ethical requirements for members; (v) licensing qualified members to practice and withdrawing such licenses in cases of misconduct; (vi) operating a quality assurance review system for audits; and (vii) investigating and disciplining members in accordance with the law.

 • Audit Oversight Arrangements

-There is no independent audit oversight entity in Rwanda.
+There is no independent audit oversight authority in Rwanda.

 • Professional Accountancy Organizations